 360 Riot Walk

-The 1907 Anti-Asian Riots in Vancouver is one of the most significant events in this city’s history.
+The 1907 Anti-Asian Riots in Vancouver is one of the most significant events in this Vancouver’s history.
 360 Riot Walk leads participants into the social and political environment of the time where racialized communities were targeted through legislated as well as physical acts of exclusion and violence.
 The soundtrack is available in four languages of the local residents of the period: English, Cantonese, Japanese and Punjabi.
 The video can be experienced on location for those who have mobile devices with cellular data, or remotely on a web browser.

-A public program of free guided tours with iPads and headphones provided was programmed in the summer of 2019, as part of the Powell Street Festival, and from the Carnegie Centre and Dr. Sun Yat-Sen Classical Chinese Garden.
+A public program of free guided tours with iPads and headphones provided was launched in the summer of 2019, and has been offered every summer since.
+In 2021, the Powell Street Festival took on stewardship of the guided tours, and has worked with Henry Tsang to develop a virtual version of the guided tour.

 https://360riotwalk.ca